shorebirdtech/docs/docs/faq.md

 Our team also operates in the public, so you can see what we're working on at any time.
 We're happy to answer any questions you have about our roadmap or priorities via Github issues or [Discord](https://discord.gg/shorebird).

+### Can I self-host Shorebird?

+Not currently.
+We intend to offer [cloud-prem and on-prem hosting](https://github.com/shorebirdtech/shorebird/issues/485) as an option on enterprise plans.
+Please contact us if such is required for your adoption.

 ### Can I use Shorebird with my team?